tonioriol/transmutant/README.md

 ### Handling Undefined Values

-When a source property doesn't exist or a transformation function returns undefined, the target property will remain undefined:
+When a source property doesn't exist or a transmutation function returns undefined, the target property will remain undefined:

 ```typescript
 interface Source {